thomasw/djproxy/README.md

     ]
 ```

-If you need to write your own middleware to modify content, headers, cookies,
+If a custom middleware is needed to modify content, headers, cookies,
-etc before the content is sent upstream of if you need to make similar
+etc before the content is sent upstream of if one needs to make similar
-modifications before the content is sent back downstream, you can write your own
+modifications before the content is sent back downstream, a custom middleware
-middleware and configure your view to use it. djproxy contains a [middleware
+can be written and proxy views can be configured to use it. djproxy contains a
-template][2] to help you with this.
+[middleware template][2] to make this process easier.

 ## Terminology